 - Freebies: You might want to take advantage of free gifts and incentives offered with some broadband and phone deals, such as vouchers, gift cards and cashback.
 Occasionally a provider might even offer free tech such as laptops and tablets.

-- Support: It’s frustrating and annoying, but almost inevitable that your internet access will one day go down.
+- Support: It’s frustrating and annoying, but almost inevitable that your internet access or Wi-Fi will one day go down.
 Having a helpful customer support team on hand can make a huge difference, and checking what previous customers have said about a provider could indicate what you can expect if you sign up.

 - Contract length: You might be able to choose a 12-month, 18-month or 24-month contract, or even a rolling monthly contract, depending on the provider and what you personally need.
 Keep in mind that there may be early exit fees in place if you want to switch before you contract ends.